Cedar County, Nebraska

 Is it okay to treat the coop with Permethrin for scaly-leg mites?
 Should we coat the nesting boxes with the same amount of Permethrin as the floor, or should we be careful of the amount going in there?
 Does Permethrin have the same/similar effect as pyrethrum on scaly-leg mites?
 If not & pyrethrum is really the only/best option, where would we get pyrethrum, does it have to be ordered online?
 Do we need to add something to the dirt in their yard for dust baths?
 They do occasionally dust themselves in the dirt, digging out a little "nest."
 Should we be concerned w/putting Diatomacious Earth in a bowl for them to dust themselves?
 Thank you so much for your help!

-Cedar County Nebraska poultry about 3 years ago
+Cedar County NE poultry over 3 years ago